 Autumn in Vermont...

 (April, 2015) I'm beyond thrilled to learn I've been selected for a fellowship to the Vermont Studio Center, one of the nation's largest artist's residencies.
 I'll be spending the month of October in the company of fellow resident artists and writers in the beautiful, tiny town of Johnson, Vermont.
-Looking forward to Fall colors and cozy fireplaces and the immensely generous gift of unlimited writing time!
+Looking forward to Fall colors, cozy fireplaces and the immensely generous gift of unlimited writing time!
 Fellow writers: VSC offers a rotating number of generous fellowships.
 Apply!

 Early Praise for An Innocent Abroad

 (Dec.
 2014) I'm ecstatic to get a nod in the Publisher's Weekly review of An Innocent Abroad!
 "From Cold War Yugoslavia to modern-day Yemen, Lonely Planet’s latest

 collection of nonfiction travel stories doesn’t leave a stone or

 continent unturned.
 Readers will relish Simon Winchester’s boyhood tale

 of a near-death experience in the Arctic Circle and Marina Lewycka’s

 vodka-soaked narrative of being stranded at a Russian summer camp.
 Other